Article last Updated on

 3 Line Break Charts are a fascinating type of charting system that originated in Japan.
 They are particularly useful for identifying the current trend and also trend reversals.

-In this article, I explain what 3 line break charts are, give ideas for trading them and show the backtested results of a profitable trading strategy.
+In this article, I explain what 3 line break charts are, give ideas for trading them.
+I show the steps that I used to backtest the strategy and let you know how you backtest your strategies.

 What Are 3 Line Break Charts?